EnterpriseDB/repmgr/README.rst

     make USE_PGXS=1 clean

-To get rid of leftover files from the wrong architecture.
+to get rid of leftover files from the wrong architecture.

 Notes on Ubuntu, Debian or other Debian-based Builds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~